Genital electrolysis

 Your genital electrolysis

-It is natural to feel self conscious before your first session.
-We are aware of how you may be feeling, but you will soon feel at ease.
-This is often our daily work and we will respect your dignity at all times.
+It is natural to feel self conscious before your first session and we are aware of how you may be feeling.
+But you will soon feel at ease as this is often our daily work and we will respect your dignity at all times.

 Scrotal skin is challenging as it is soft, highly elastic and there are many skin folds.
-This requires extra pressure in making the three way stretch, to access the hair follicle.
+This requires extra attention in making the three way stretch, to access the hair follicle.

 Post-genital electrolysis